nus-cs2113-AY2223S2/tp/docs/team/Matthew.md

   directly-usable format, a custom Adapter was created using the GSON API, converting it into custom-classes usable for the purposes of our application.
   The java-compatible module data is then stored in a HashMap for fast retrieval.
 * **JUnit Tests**:
+  * Ensured overall functionality of application with JUnit tests.
-  * Implemented most JUnit tests to ensure good branch coverage for at least the storage component.
+  * Implemented most JUnit tests to ensure good branch & line coverage for at least the storage component.
   * Overall Method coverage: 216/330, Storage Method coverage: 54/58
   * Overall Line Coverage: 1462/2658, Storage Line Coverage: 764/906
 ### Contributions to User Guide: